-UAVs (unmanned ground vehicles) and other unmanned systems utilise radios and other forms of communications for a variety of reasons, including authorization for public safety, the transmission of telemetry , sensor, image and video data, as well as long-range communication for Beyond Visual Line of Sight (BVLOS) applications.
+UAVs (unmanned aerial vehicles) and other unmanned systems utilise radios and other forms of communications for a variety of reasons, including authorization for public safety, the transmission of telemetry , sensor, image and video data, as well as long-range communication for Beyond Visual Line of Sight (BVLOS) applications.
 Several technologies are in use.

 Wireless communication, based on the IEEE 802.11 Ethernet standard, is popular due to the flexibility and robustness of the technology.
 Ethernet technology is ubiquitous and so hardware such as wireless modems and specialised integrated circuits are widely available at low cost, and standard networking applications and protocols can be integrated into an unmanned vehicle quickly and easily with few changes.